Fort Wayne Weapons Charges Attorney

 A weapons charge is a serious criminal offense.
 Although Americans do have the right to bear arms, there are limits to this right.
 Certain individuals are barred completely from owning firearms and other types of weapons are prohibited for all individuals.
 There are also laws regulating how legal weapons are to be carried, identified, and used.

 If you have been charged with a weapon-related offense, start working with an experienced criminal defense lawyer as soon as possible.
-Working with experienced legal counsel is your best opportunity for having your charge lowered or dismissed.
+Working with experienced legal counsel is your best opportunity to have your charge lowered or dismissed.

 Types of Weapons Charge in Indiana